DJDanl/cpp-docs.pt-br/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parâmetros

-`pred` O predicado unário deve ser negado.
+*Pred* o predicado unário a ser negada.

 ### <a name="return-value"></a>Valor de retorno